nimiq-network/developer-reference/chapters/supply-and-reward.md

 ## Dynamic Block Reward

 To avoid the inestability caused by the modification breakpoints in a halving scheme like Bitcoin's, Nimiq uses a **dynamic block reward**.
-Thi dynamic block reward ensures a smooth decay in the emission rate.
+The dynamic block reward ensures a smooth decay in the emission rate.
 It is inspired by [Monero](https://github.com/monero-project/research-lab/blob/master/whitepaper/whitepaper.pdf) & [Cryptonote](https://cryptonote.org/whitepaper.pdf).
 They base their reward in the following formula.

 	blockReward = (totalSupply - circulatingSupply) >>> 2^k